All About the CPRA

 Updated Consumer Privacy Rights

-Included in the CPRA are a number of beefed-up privacy controls, including:
+Included in the CPRA amendments are a number of beefed-up privacy controls, including:

 - A consumer's right to limit how their sensitive personal information is collected, used and disclosed